szczyglis-dev/py-gpt/docs/source/tools.rst

 Agent Workflow
 --------------

-**Agent Workflow** is a live, human-readable monitor for ``Chat with Agents`` / Agents v2.
+**Agent Workflow** is a live, human-readable monitor for ``Agents`` / Agents v2.
 It shows the current run as a hierarchy of the primary agent or orchestrator and its worker agents, with timestamped status entries, agent turns, worker creation, task progress, and tool execution.
 Tool calls expose expandable input/output details, while each agent has a **Details** panel with available runtime information such as its system prompt, instruction, task, input, model/provider, language, and preset.

 Open it from ``Tools -> Agent Workflow`` as a dialog, or pin it to an output tab from the tab context menu.
 The default layout includes an Agent Workflow tab in the second output column.
-When the first actual ``Chat with Agents`` run starts after the user sends input in a profile, PyGPT reveals that tab and expands split-screen once so the monitor is discoverable.
+When the first actual ``Agents`` run starts after the user sends input in a profile, PyGPT reveals that tab and expands split-screen once so the monitor is discoverable.
 Merely selecting the mode does not trigger this behavior; after the first-run introduction, the user's layout is left unchanged.

 .. image:: images/v3_workflow.png
    :width: 800